hkproj/python-longnet/README.md

 # pytorch-longnet
-PyTorch implementation of the LongNet paper
+Tools and experiments with the LongNet model